Benchmarks & Evaluation

 Evaluating efficient architectures requires benchmarks that measure both quality and efficiency, ideally on realistic tasks at meaningful scale.

 MLPerf (Mattson, 2020) provides the industry-standard benchmarks for training and inference performance, measuring wall-clock time to train to a target quality or inference throughput at target latency across different hardware and software stacks.
 MLPerf's strength is its emphasis on reproducibility and fair comparison across systems, though the benchmark tasks (image classification, object detection, language modeling, recommendation, speech recognition, and reinforcement learning) may not capture the full diversity of practical workloads.
-MLPerf has driven significant systems-level optimizations: NVIDIA's A100 and H100 submissions show 2-4x speedups per generation on the same benchmarks, attributable roughly equally to hardware improvements, software optimization (cuDNN kernels, compiler improvements), and algorithmic innovations (FlashAttention, fused operators).
+MLPerf has driven significant systems-level optimizations, with successive submissions on the same benchmarks reflecting a combination of hardware improvements, software optimization (cuDNN kernels, compiler improvements), and algorithmic innovations (FlashAttention, fused operators).

 HELM (Holistic Evaluation of Language Models) (Liang et al., 2023) (Liang et al., 2023) evaluates language models across a broad set of tasks (42 scenarios covering knowledge, reasoning, summarization, etc.) with controlled compute budgets, providing the most comprehensive quality benchmark for LLMs.
 While HELM primarily measures quality rather than efficiency, the combination of HELM scores with efficiency metrics enables meaningful comparisons of quality-per-FLOP across architectures.

 Long Range Arena (LRA) (Tay et al., 2021) (Tay et al., 2021) was specifically designed to evaluate efficient sequence models on tasks requiring long-range dependencies.
 LRA includes six tasks with sequence lengths up to 16K tokens (ListOps, text classification, document retrieval, image classification from pixel sequences, pathfinder, and PathX).
-S4 and Mamba achieved breakthrough results on LRA, particularly on PathX (length 16K), where standard Transformers achieve random chance.
+State space models marked a breakthrough on LRA: S4 (Gu et al., 2022) was the first architecture to set state of the art across all six tasks, and notably the first to solve PathX (length 16K), a binary classification task on which prior Transformer variants had remained at roughly random chance (around 50% accuracy).
+This pushed the LRA average well above the level reached by earlier efficient-attention models.
 However, LRA has been criticized for not correlating well with performance on practical tasks like language modeling.

-LMSys Chatbot Arena provides real-world quality evaluation through human preference ratings, and the serving infrastructure behind it (using vLLM) has driven practical innovations in inference efficiency.
+LMSys Chatbot Arena (Zheng et al., 2023) provides real-world quality evaluation through human preference ratings, and the serving infrastructure behind it (using vLLM) has driven practical innovations in inference efficiency.
 While not a formal efficiency benchmark, the economic pressure of serving millions of arena conversations has motivated significant optimization work.

-MTEB (Massive Text Embedding Benchmark) evaluates embedding models across diverse tasks and is relevant for evaluating efficient architectures for retrieval and embedding applications, where inference throughput (embeddings per second) is a key metric.
+MTEB (Massive Text Embedding Benchmark) (Muennighoff et al., 2023) evaluates embedding models across diverse tasks and is relevant for evaluating efficient architectures for retrieval and embedding applications, where inference throughput (embeddings per second) is a key metric.

 Evaluation Challenges